jupyter-book/jupyter-book/CONTRIBUTING.md

 Please take a look at the [Jupyter Book contributor guide](https://jupyterbook.org/contributing) which steps you through the codebase and how to contribute to this project.
+If you have any questions that aren't answered there, please let us know by [opening an issue][link_issues]!

 Thank you for you interest in contributing ✨